Xlocsinjr/progProject/README.md

 total greenhouse gas emission, the greenhouse gas emission per capita or the greenhouse gas emission per GDP.

-- Chart 2: The greenhouse gas emission by source.
+- Chart 2: The greenhouse gas emission by source (economic sector).
-This can be visualised by a bar chart.
+This can be visualised by a grouped bar chart.

 - Chart 3: A scatterplot relating a country's GDP to its GHG emissions.
-This chart shows GDP on the x-axis and GHG emission or GHG emission per GDP.
+This chart shows GDP on the x-axis and GHG emission or GHG emission per GDP on the y-axis.
 Each dot will be labeled with the country's name.

-- The time element of chart 1 can be interactive by having the user have control over a range slider or a scroll bar that determines which data of a year will be shown.
+- The time element of the charts is made interactive by having the user have control over a slider that determines which data of a year will be shown.

-- In chart 1, a tooltip will show a country's true data value.
+- In chart 1 (world map), a tooltip will show a country's true data value.
 This will allow the user to get to know the exact data value of emission for a country instead of having to guess it off the colour in the legend.

-- Via an interactive element the user could switch the y axis between total GHG emission and GHG emission per GDP in the chart 3 (scatterplot).
+- Via an interactive element the user could switch the y axis between total GHG emission and GHG emission per GDP in chart 3 (scatterplot).

 - Clicking countries on the world map will show data for those countries in the other charts.
 In a menu to the side, these countries can